BaGsn/SuperSizeMe-OTF-Variable-font/README.md

 --

-Run a fonction when all the fonts are ready be displayed:
+Run a fonction when all the fonts are ready to be displayed:
 ```javascript
 ssm.afterFontReady={
 myFunction();